 - Minimum Required to Invest.
 There’s no minimum opening deposit required.

-To be sure, Americans’ participation in the options markets isn’t quite so broad.
-Most Americans who own stock don’t also purchase options contracts, not least because options contracts aren’t essential to the construction of a diversified portfolio with a long time horizon.
-Options hedge near-term market risk; they’re less useful over timescales measured in years or decades.
+Most Americans who own stock don’t also purchase options contracts, not the least because options contracts aren’t essential to the construction of a diversified portfolio with a long time horizon.
+Options hedge near-term market risk; they’re less useful over periods measured in years or decades.

 Still, for active investors with enough market experience to avoid getting burned, options trading can pay dividends.
 (Not literally, of course.)
 If and when you’re ready to add options exposure to your investing repertoire, you’d do well to circle back to the “options” on this list.